pfiadeiro/blog-content/Azure Data Factory Linked Services Parameterization/README.md

 The script *DeployAzureResources.ps1* will help you deploy the required resources to follow the blog post available [here](https://www.pedrofiadeiro.com/azure-data-factory-policies/azure-data-factory-linked-services-parameterization)

-The following steps will be done by the script:
+The following actions will be executed by the script:
 - 2 SQL Servers with a database each will be created.
 - Both will have firewall rules to allow Azure services to connect and your own ip address assuming you specify it correctly.
 - On the source database, a table will be created and a few records inserted.
 On the target database, a table will be created with no records.